roeszler/filter-maintenance-predictor/README.md

 * Logistic Regression Algorithm
 * Native Bayes Algorithm -->

-## 6. Mapping Business Requirements to Visualizations and ML tasks
+## The rationale to map the business requirements to the Data Visualizations and ML tasks

 * **Requirement 1 :** [Predict Current RUL]() : Classification, Regression, Cluster and Data Analysis
     * We want to **predict the RUL of a filter** and receive a binary response to indicate a filter as **useable** or **not-useable**.